mulesoft/data-weave-tutorial/3 - Reading Data/3.4 - Multi Value Selector/description.md

 ```
 ---

-* (Ch) Try using a single-value selector instead.
+> Try using a single-value selector instead.
 What happens?
 Does it return the first occurrence, or last?